 For an ischemic stroke, the doctor may give medications to:

-For a hemorrhagic stroke, the doctor may give medicines to:
+For a hemorrhagic stroke, the doctor may give medications to:

 For an ischemic stroke, the doctor may do surgery to: